cgnd/cgnd.dev/content/posts/2023-07-16-enforce-zephyr-code-quality-pre-commit/index.md

 In this article, I'll describe how embedded firmware developers can leverage [`pre-commit`](https://pre-commit.com/) to automate and enforce code quality checks in their Zephyr RTOS embedded firmware projects.

+{{< notice note >}}

+This article is mainly focused on automating code quality tools in the context of a Zephyr *application* where the assumption is that everybody on the team has agreed upon using these tools (and ideally they are also enforced in CI).

+Currently, `clang-format` formatting does not 100% align with the Zephyr project coding style, so you should be mindful when using `clang-format` on code that you're planning on upstreaming to the main Zephyr project.

+{{< /notice >}}

 ## What's the problem?

 To prevent back-and-forth discussions over code style and improve code quality, many embedded development teams have adopted a set of "coding style" guidelines.
 However, if these style guidelines are simply written down in a README or some other project documentation, it's inevitable that those guidelines will be ignored.